frostplexx/sunshine_virt_display/readme.md

 # Sunshine Virtual Display

-A script to dynamically create virtual displays for Sunshine game streaming on Linux using EDID override.
+A script to dynamically create virtual displays for Sunshine game streaming on Linux using EDID overrides.

 ## Overview